404-WasFound/ncea-assessment-1/README.md

 - Cannot implicitly convert type 'string[]' to 'string'
 - ; expected
-- Only assignment, call, increment, decrement, await, and new object expressions can be used as a statement (for -> foreach)
+- Only assignment, call, increment, decrement, await, and new object expressions can be used as a statement (for -> foreach) -Unhandled exception.
+Microsoft.CSharp.RuntimeBinder.RuntimeBinderException: Cannot implicitly convert type 'long' to 'int'.
+An explicit conversion exists (are you missing a cast?)